 The Council's current Statement of Community Involvement (SCI) that the Rushmoor Local Plan was examined against was adopted in 2013 and since this time, there have been a number of changes to planning legislation that need to be reflected.
-Therefore, an updated SCI has been prepared for public consultation to take account of these changes.
+Therefore, an updated SCI was subject to six weeks public consultation.
+Following the public consultation minor amendments have been made to the document.

-It is recommended that Cabinet, approve the publication of the Draft Statement of Community Involvement (2019) for the purposes of six weeks public consultation.
+It is recommended that Cabinet, adopt the Statement of Community Involvement (2019).